-Approximately 300 gpm of water will be consumed in the beneficiation process.
+Approximately 300 gallons per minute ("gpm") of water will be consumed in the beneficiation process.
 This is the amount that will need to be supplied on a continual basis.
-Process water will be withdrawn from the Process Water Ponds (P1 - P3) at an approximate rate of 3,000 gpm, but only approximately 10% will be consumed, and the remainder will be returned to the ponds to be reused.
+Process water will be withdrawn from the Process Water Ponds (P1 - P3) at an approximate rate of 3,000 gpm, but only approximately 10% will be consumed, and the rest will be returned to the ponds to be reused.